 I can think of so many things I would bake and add Hojicha powder...
 It will add a toasty/nutty flavor to any recipe, so it would work perfectly well with almond or coconut flour, any recipe that includes nuts or is creamy.
 I mean, I could replace Matcha with Hojicha powder for most Matcha recipes out there and try them out!

-This recipe is enough to make over 2 dozens of 2 inch diameter cookies so I divided the batter in half to create the 2 different flavors.
+This recipe is enough to make over 2 dozens of 2-inch diameter cookies so I divided the batter in half to create the 2 different flavors.
 The half with Hojicha powder was dark brown and tasted strongly nutty and toasty.
 The other half with the ground tea leaves tasted like after eight, but more subtle.
 Perfect choice for making cookies.

 *I separated all the lip shaped candy and the chocolate chips from the tea leaves and ground the tea in a coffee grinder.
 Then, I mixed them back together so I could add them to the cookie batter.

 I encourage you to try this recipe with different types of tea.
-Try other blended ones, especially those with strong flavorings should work quite well here.
+Try other blends, especially those with strong flavorings should work quite well here.
 Just remember to grind de leaves and herbs before you add them to the batter.
 If the blend has some inclusion that makes sense to keep whole in the cookies, like the candy lips and chocolate chips in this case, separate them before grinding and then mix in back again in the batter.

-The result was simply delicious!
+These cookies are simply delicious!
 This recipe makes buttery cookies that melt in your mouth.
 The tea gives them such a special flavor worth of having them on their own or accompanied by tea.

 - 1 cup unsalted butter (at room temperature)